influxdata/docs-v2/content/v2.0/reference/flux/functions/mqtt/to.md

 ### username
 The username to send to the MQTT broker.
-This is only necessary when the MQTT broker requires authentication.
+Username is only required if the broker requires authentication.
+If you provide a username, you must provide a [password](#password).

 _**Data type: String**_

 ### password
 The password to send to the MQTT broker.
-This is only necessary when the MQTT broker requires authentication.
+Password is only required if the broker requires authentication.
+If you provide a password, you must provide a [username](#username).

 _**Data type: String**_

 ### name
-The name for the MQTT message _(Optional)_.
+_(Optional)_ The name for the MQTT message.

 _**Data type: String**_

 ### timeout
 The MQTT connection timeout.
-Default is `1s`
+Default is `1s`.

 _**Data type: Duration**_